Nicole Mitchell (politician): Political career

 Mitchell ran as the Democratic–Farmer–Labor Party candidate for District 47 in the 2022 Minnesota Senate election.
 She defeated Republican candidate Dwight Dorau by winning 58.1 percent of the vote to 41.2 percent.
 She served a portion of her four-year term from 2023 until resignation in 2025.
-Mitchell represented the cities of Woodbury and Maplewood.
+She represented the cities of Woodbury and Maplewood.

-Burglary charges and conviction
+Arrest and conviction

 On April 22, 2024, Mitchell was arrested at 4:45 a.m. in Detroit Lakes, Minnesota, by police who were responding to a burglary call.
 The following day she was charged with first-degree burglary.
-According to the charging documents, Mitchell entered her stepmother's home in an attempt to steal several items.
+According to the charging documents, she entered her stepmother's home in an attempt to steal several items.
 Mitchell stated that she was only interested in things that were of "sentimental value" to her, which included the ashes of her late father.
 Mitchell's stepmother disputed Mitchell's statement and said that she was fearful of Mitchell.

 Senate Democrats stripped Mitchell of committee assignments but did not express support for her resignation.
-State DFL chairman Ken Martin stated that he would like for Mitchell to resign by June 8, allowing her seat to be filled in a special election.
-Mitchell stated that she would not resign and continued to vote in the 2024 legislative session.
+State DFL chairman Ken Martin stated that he would like her to resign by June 8, allowing her seat to be filled in a special election.
+Mitchell stated that she would not resign, and continued to vote in the 2024 legislative session.

 Mitchell was subjected to a Senate ethics inquiry on May 7.
-The committee declined to take any actions until after Mitchell's court appearance on June 10.
-The following week, Republicans in the Minnesota State Senate introduced a motion to expel Mitchell, but the motion failed with Mitchell providing the tie-breaking vote.
+The committee declined to take any actions until after her court appearance on June 10.
+The following week, Republicans in the Minnesota State Senate introduced a motion to expel her, but the motion failed, with Mitchell providing the tie-breaking vote.